nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Format: `edittask INDEX ti/TASK_INDEX [task/TASKNAME]`

-* Edits a task attached to the person at the specified INDEX.
+- Edits a task attached to the person at the specified INDEX.
 The index refers to the index number shown in the displayed person list.
 The index must be a positive integer 1, 2, 3, …​
-* The task edited  is specified by the TASK_INDEX.
+- The task edited is specified by the TASK_INDEX.
 The task_index refers to the index number displayed in the tasklist of said person.
 The index must be a positive integer 1, 2, 3, …​
-* Existing values will be updated to the input value.
+- Existing values will be updated to the input value.
-* At least one of the optional fields must be provided.
+- At least one of the optional fields must be provided.

 Examples:

-* `edittask 3 ti/2 task/Group Project Meeting` Changes the description of the 2nd task attached to the 3rd person in the list to `Group Project Meeting`.
+- `edittask 3 ti/2 task/Group Project Meeting` Changes the description of the 2nd task attached to the 3rd person in the list to `Group Project Meeting`.

+### Viewing tasks: `cat`

+1. Shows the user a list of tasks that has been attached to a specific person. <p>&nbsp;</p>

+    Format: `cat INDEX` <p>&nbsp;</p>

+   * Displays the list of tasks attached to the person at the specified `INDEX`.
+   * The index refers to the index number shown in the displayed person list.
+   * The index **must be a positive integer** 1, 2, 3, ... <p>&nbsp;</p>

+   Examples: <p>&nbsp;</p>

+   * `list` followed by delete 2 deletes the 2nd person in the address book.
+   * `find` Betsy followed by `delete 1` deletes the 1st person in the results of the `find`command. <p>&nbsp;</p>

+2. Shows the user the task list of every single person in ContactSh. <p>&nbsp;</p>

+   Format: `cat -A`

+### Sorting persons by name: `sort`

+Sort persons by the alphabetical order of their name.

+Format: `sort [-r]`

+- The default sort with no options provided displays a list of persons sorted in ascending ASCII alphabetical order of their name.
+- If the optional -r flag is provided, a list of persons sorted in reverse order is displayed.

 ### Clearing all entries : `clear`